Jonathan White (painter): Biography

-Born in Gisborne in 1938, White resided in Whakatāne, in the North Island of New Zealand.
+Born on 12 September 1938 at the Redwood private hospital in Gisborne, White resided in Whakatāne, in the North Island of New Zealand.
 He was educated at King's College, Auckland, in the 1950s, and in 1982 received an honours tie from the school for distinguishing himself in the field of art.
 In 1968 and 1970, he received merit prizes in the annual Kelliher Art Prize competition, and in 1971 placed second in the competition.

 White was interested in botany, ornithology and tramping, and his paintings reflect his personal love of remote places, wilderness areas and New Zealand's landscape.
 He had an interest in conservation work and became an honorary ranger for Fiordland and Te Urewera National Parks.
 He was also a life member of the Royal Forest and Bird Protection Society of New Zealand, the World Wide Fund for Nature, and the QEII National Trust.
 In 1990, he was commissioned to create a collection of paintings for the national parks centennial.
 White's style could be classed as realism and representational of the scenes he was capturing.

 During the summer season of 1989 to 1990, White visited Antarctica with the New Zealand Antarctic Research Programme, to execute a series of sketches and paintings of the historic buildings and the McMurdo Dry Valleys.
 He was invited by Antarctica New Zealand’s predecessor, the Antarctic Division of the Department of Scientific and Industrial Research, to paint artworks featuring the historic huts and promote the work being done to support heritage in Antarctica.
 White's intention was to help create a collective body of work that recorded the huts and environment for historical purposes.
 A number of paintings were produced following this trip, including a painting of Scott Base, and paintings of the scenery of Antarctica.
 Exhibitions of White's Antarctic work were consecutively held in Tauranga, Whakatāne, Christchurch, Wellington and Auckland, and helped raised funds for the Antarctic Heritage Trust.